Electrical Technology (ELE)

 ELE 239 - Programmable Controllers

-Deals with installation, programming, interfacing, and concepts of troubleshooting programmable controllers.
-Co/Prerequisite ETR 156 and ELE 211 or equivalent, or permission of instructor.
+Examines installation, programming, interfacing, and concepts of troubleshooting programmable controllers.

 2-3 credits